jennyzhang8800/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

-.. warning:: If a learner changes enrollment tracks after having completed some course content in a different enrollment track, only grades from content that was available to all learners are kept and are reflected in the learner's progress page.
+.. warning:: If a learner changes enrollment tracks after having completed some course content in a different enrollment track, only grades from content that was available to all learners are kept and are reflected on the learner's **Progress** page.

 .. _Specify Components as Visible Only to Certain Enrollment Tracks: